sohah/ContractParent/RelatedWork/ReadMe.md

 I have a power point presentation from the secuity group, which might be uselful to go to for further reference.

-## Feedback-Driven Dynamic Invariant Discovery
+## Feedback-Driven Dynamic Invariant Discovery - (Invariant Discovery Category)
 This paper is about a tool iDiscovery that utlizes Daikon, SPF and Green to discover invariants.
 Basically the whole idea is that, given some test cases, the tool uses Daikon to discover invariants, they instruement them into the code, and check their validity with SPF, if they fail, new tests are generated which are used on the original program (without the assertions) to generate the traces to be supplied to Daikon to generate new assertions.
 Using this loop, assertions can be refined, they stop when Daikon's assertions are fixed, that is they reach a fix point with Daikon's generation of assertions.

 The paper proposes two optimizations, (1) assertion restrictions and (2) violation assertions.
 In the first optimization they focus symbolic exection on checking one assertion at a time.
 The goal really is to reduce the complexity of the queries generated from adding too many assertions, especially if under the sat of one assertion another is check, that is there is no need need to recheck the previous one, because at that point we know that it is true (sat).
 For this they use some backtracking primitives supplied by JPF, where inserted assertions are only checked once down one path.
 The second optimization really generates a counter example of an assertion once, that is if there are multiple paths in which they all hit this assertion, then there is a possibility that a few of them would violate the assertion, for this, they just record the first violation and they do not recheck the assertion on subsequent pathes.